TOMToolkit/tomtoolkit.github.io/docs/amazons3.md

 **We need to enable CORS** for JS9 (or any other javascript code that wants to access our data directly) to work.
-Under the "Permissions" tab for your bucket, find the section for "CORS cofiguration".
+Under the "Permissions" tab for your bucket, find the section for "CORS configuration".
 In the editor, paste the following policy:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>